jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/anti-resume-2018.md

 I'm not very good with UIs.
 But I managed to work on UIs in all of my previous works, so I believe I can still manage to work with UIs when working with you.

-If I will be working with a visual designer, I believe that he will not be having a problem working with me beause I intend to decouple my code from the UI, so that my code will not be very affected by UI changes, and the UI will not be very affected by my code changes.
+If I will be working with a visual designer, I believe that he will not be having a problem working with me because I _intend_ to decouple my code from the UI (if possible), so that my code will _not_ be very affected by UI changes, and the UI will not be very affected by my code changes.